gabrielefantini/gabrielefantini/README.md

 </details>

 ## Works
+- 💼 2022 - Ongoing.
+Software Engineer at <a href="https://blindata.io/">Blindata Srl</a>.
-- 💼 Front End of <a href="https://www.ecosentinel.it/">ecosentinel<a> web application.
+- 💼 Front End of <a href="https://www.ecosentinel.it/">ecosentinel</a> web application.